rherrmann/gonsole/README.md

 Git included
 ---------------

-Is not necessary to have Git installed on your computer.
+It is not necessary to have Git installed on your computer for the the plug-in to work.
 The plug-in uses [JGit](https://eclipse.org/jgit/), a pure Java implementation of Git, to interact with the repository.

 <!---